nikolajjsj/go-jokes-api/README.md

-# Jokes API built with GO and GIN
+# Jokes API built with GO